 This option takes time to set up but if you are serious about it then it can be a profitable way to make good money on your blog.

-Now; that I told you the how and given you the resources on how to monetize a blog let’s discuss when should you monetize a blog? or How early should you monetize a blog?
+Now; that I told you the how and give you the resources on how to monetize a blog let's discuss when should you monetize a blog. or How early should you monetize a blog?

 Truth be told there is nothing stopping you from monetizing your blog from day one.
 It's better to earn something rather than nothing at all.
 Right?

-Yet, I notice they exercise all their energy in how to monetizing a food blog rather than talk about recipes or SEO.
-Both blogs have side bars and all widget areas filled with ads.
+Yet, I notice they exercise all their energy in how to monetize a food blog rather than talk about recipes or SEO.
+Both blogs have sidebars and all widget areas are filled with ads.

-So while the question how to monetize a food blog is really a very important question.
-To me the bigger picture here is – to whom are you going to sell?
+So while the question of how to monetize a food blog is really a very important question.
+To me, the bigger picture here is - to whom are you going to sell?

 Personally, I think one has to create a blog with the right approach.
 Nothing wrong with creating a blog with the intention of earning some money but let's do it right.